First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Pulsar geometry

-The parameter space was explored with the Monte Carlo affine-invariant Markov chain (MCMC) sampler \textsc{emcee} \citep{Foreman-Mackey2013}, assuming an isotropic prior for the inclination of the spin axis, $p(i_{\rm p})\propto\sin i_{\rm p}$ and uniform priors for the other parameters.
-A fit with RVM yields two viable geometric solutions given in Table~\ref{tab:rvm_solutions} (see the posterior distributions of parameters in Fig.~\ref{fig:corner_rvm} and the corresponding PA variations in Fig.~\ref{fig:phase_stack_rvm}e).
+We explored the parameter space with the Monte Carlo affine-invariant Markov chain (MCMC) sampler \textsc{emcee} \citep{Foreman-Mackey2013}, assuming an isotropic prior for the spin axis inclination $p(i_{\rm p})\propto\sin i_{\rm p}$ and uniform priors for the other parameters.
+The RVM fit yields two viable geometric solutions given in Table~\ref{tab:rvm_solutions} (see the posterior distributions of the parameters in Fig.~\ref{fig:corner_rvm} and the corresponding PA variations in Fig.~\ref{fig:phase_stack_rvm}e).
 To separate the distinct clusters of the posterior, we applied a two-component $k$-means clustering in the $(\chi_{\rm p},\phi_{0})$ parameter space, which isolates two clusters of the distribution.
-This is expected given the limited polarization significance in several phase bins.
-In the corner plot, the two clusters exhibit peaks of different height.
+This behavior is expected given the limited polarization significance in several phase bins.
+In the corner plot, the two clusters exhibit peaks of different heights.
 Model comparison using the Akaike Information Criterion \citep[AIC;][]{Akaike1974}, computed as $\mathrm{AIC}=2k-2\ln L$ (with the same number of parameters $k$ for both solutions), yields $\Delta\mathrm{AIC}\approx3.5$, indicating only a marginal preference for Solution~2 and leaving the degeneracy unresolved.

-A complementary RVM analysis was performed directly in the Stokes $(q,u)$ domain.
+We performed complementary RVM analysis directly in the Stokes $(q,u)$ domain.
 For each phase bin $i$, the model predicts

 where $\psi_i$ is the RVM PA and $P_{0,i}$ is the PD, treated as an independent free parameter for each bin.
 Assuming Gaussian uncertainties in the measured Stokes parameters $(q_i^{\rm obs}, u_i^{\rm obs})$ with standard deviations $\sigma_{i}$, the likelihood takes the form